-Government Code section 12960 presently requires employees to file an administrative charge with the DFEH within one year from the date an unlawful employment practice has occurred.
+Government Code section 12960 presently requires employees file an administrative charge with the Department of Fair Employment and Housing within one year from the date an unlawful employment practice has occurred.
 This bill would extend from one year to three years the deadline for employees to file administrative complaints regarding FEHA violations.

-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly's Labor and Employment Committee, and is pending in the Appropriations Committee.

-New Recordkeeping Requirements Regarding Sexual Harassment Complaints (AB 1867)
+New Record Keeping Requirements Regarding Sexual Harassment Complaints (AB 1867)